 - Reliable interchangeability across mixed fleets

-The standard defines a rear swing clearance radius of 2.3 metres from the kingpin, which any trailer features (such as landing legs or bulkhead fixtures) must stay outside of.
+The standard defines a 2.3 metre rear swing clearance radius from the kingpin, which must remain free of protruding features like landing legs or bulkhead fixtures.

 What Does ISO 1726 Actually Specify?

-- The vertical and horizontal location of the trailer skid plate
+- Vertical and horizontal location of the trailer skid plate

 - A defined swing clearance envelope around the kingpin

-- Reference points for allowable kingpin positions within that envelope
+- Reference positions for kingpin location within that envelope

-- Maximum permitted intrusion zones for trailer chassis and components
+- Maximum permitted intrusion zones for trailer structures and components

 - Mounting dimensions and tolerances for the kingpin and skid plate

-- Guidelines for avoiding contact between the rear of the tractor cab and front of the trailer, including wind deflectors, bulkheads, refrigeration units or hose trays
+- Guidelines to prevent contact between the tractor cab and the front of the trailer (e.g. bulkheads, refrigeration units, hose trays)

-In the UK, kingpin heights are typically around 1250mm, but in continental Europe, trailers often run much lower — sometimes as low as 950mm — to suit different operating environments and vehicle designs.
-This variation affects not only compatibility with tractor fifth wheel heights but also the design of the trailer neck to achieve the required load space while maintaining swing clearance.
+While the standard doesn’t dictate a specific kingpin height, regional practices do.
+In the UK, it’s typically around 1250mm, whereas European trailers often run as low as 950mm.
+These differences affect not only fifth wheel compatibility but also the design of the trailer neck to balance load space and swing clearance.

 Standard Kingpin Positions

-Although ISO 1726 permits some flexibility, most full-length trailers in the UK and Europe are built with the kingpin set at 1600mm from the front of the skid plate.
-This has become the de facto standard because it:
+Although ISO 1726 allows some flexibility, most full-length UK and European trailers adopt a kingpin setback of 1600mm from the front of the skid plate.
+This has become a de facto standard because it:

-- Maintains compatibility with 4x2 and 6x2 tractor units
+- Maintains compatibility with both 4x2 and 6x2 tractor units

 Shorter Kingpin Setbacks for Urban and Brewery Trailers

-By shortening the kingpin depth, the landing legs can be moved further forward, closer to the trailer bulkhead.
-This helps ensure more stable ground contact, improves load distribution during coupling, and supports better handling on ramps or docks.
+By shortening the kingpin depth, the legs can be moved forward, closer to the bulkhead.
+This improves stability, better distributes weight during coupling, and enhances dock or ramp handling.

 Electric Tractor Units: A New Compatibility Challenge

-With the growing adoption of battery electric vehicles (BEVs), a new complication has emerged.
-Many BEV tractor units house battery packs or cooling equipment behind the cab, which intrude into the ISO-defined swing clearance envelope.
+Battery electric vehicles (BEVs) introduce new complications.
+Many BEV tractor units house batteries or cooling systems behind the cab, intruding into the ISO-defined swing envelope.

-To maintain ISO-compliant clearance, operators may be forced to move the tractor's fifth wheel further rearward, which introduces new challenges:
+To maintain compliance, operators may need to move the fifth wheel further rearward.
+This can result in:

-- Increased overall vehicle combination length, potentially breaching the 16.5m legal maximum
+- Increased vehicle length, risking the 16.5m legal maximum

-- Difficulty achieving the required 5.3m inner / 12.5m outer turning circle
+- Reduced ability to meet the required 5.3m inner / 12.5m outer turning circle

-- Altered axle load distribution, with increased weight on the drive axle
+- Greater axle load on the drive axle

-- Reduced compatibility across mixed fleets if fifth wheels are fixed
+- Reduced fleet compatibility where fifth wheels are fixed

 Can You Use a Non-ISO Neck Profile?

-Some bespoke trailers, such as ultra-low floor double decks or urban delivery bodies, are designed with non-standard neck profiles to maximise internal height or reduce overall length.
-These can:
+Custom neck profiles are used on trailers like ultra-low double decks or compact urban bodies to maximise internal height or reduce overall length.
+While these designs can:

 - Improve operational efficiency